artsy/artsy.github.io/_posts/2017-03-05-artsy-technology-stack-2017.md

 ## Culture

-[prod / staging deploys via ci]
+#### Constant Staging Deployment

+In some of our apps we have switched to PR based deployments via CIs.
+In this case, on Artsy's repository, we would have master and release branches. master is the default branch and all the PRs are made to master.

+Once a PR is reviewed and merged to master.
+It will automatically get deployed on staging, if the tests in CI pass.

+Once we are ready to deploy to production, we create a PR from master to release branch, this way we know what commits are going to be deployed in this release.
+Once this PR is merged, CI will automatically deploy the release branch to production.

+#### Slack

+Originally the engineering team used IRC, but in 2015 we switched to Slack and encouraged its use throughout the whole company.
+We're now averaging about 16k Slack messages a day inside Artsy.

+This started out small but as the Artsy team grew, so did the number of locations where people worked.
+Encouraging people to move from disparate private conversations in different messaging clients to using slack channels has really made it easier to keep people in the loop.
+It's made it possible to have the serendipitous collaboration which you could get by overhearing something important nearby physically.

+### Global Oppertunities

+When hiring

 [Remote workers vs office]
 [Slack]
 [Diverse?]

 # Trends

 By the end of 2016, almost every major front-end aspect of Artsy was [Open Source by Default][oss-default].
 This means the entire working process is done in the open, from developer PRs to QA.
-In order to work in the open but still keep details private, we create a private GitHu  b repo for each front-end team that represents cross-project issues and team milestones.
+In order to work in the open but still keep details private, we create a private GitHub repo for each front-end team that represents cross-project issues and team milestones.
 This is done using [ZenHub][zenhub], and is managed by Engineering leads and Product Managers.

 Consistently over the [last 2 years][trying-react], our front-end code has moved towards using React across all platforms.
 As well as a trend towards stricter JavaScript languages like TypeScript over CoffeeScript in order to provide better tooling.